Benefits / FAQs

 The Benefit Plans Office requires a certified copy of the dependent child's death certificate in order for the beneficiary to obtain the dependent’s life insurance benefit*.
 If your deceased child was the beneficiary of your life insurance benefit, you will need to appoint a new beneficiary.
 Please complete a new Beneficiary Designation Form and HIPAA Authorization Form.

-*For Life Insurance Benefits, please see page 58 of the current Health & Welfare Summary Plan Description.
+*For Life Insurance Benefits, refer to the current Health & Welfare Summary Plan Description.

 How much life insurance do I have if I'm covered under the health plan?